Thakurking/bido/README.md

 and the post details of the bids.
 Bidder can also give post for different biders for own services
 # Services..
-This service is related to the bids postes by the user which is Catering, Shipping, Interior Design, Construction.
+This service is related to the bids postes by the user which is Catering, Shipping, Interior Design, Construction, and bidders will bid on these services.
 ## Catering
 This service is related to catering fields user can share catering details and bidder who are looking for catering work they can bid and if there bids got accepted they can contact the user who posted the bids but the user have to pust some details in order to post a Catering post